elixirschool/elixirschool/_posts/2019-05-06-live-view-with-presence.md

 end
 ```

-The live view responds to the `"message"` event by creating a new message and updating the socket's with the updated chat and a new empty message changeset for our form.
+The live view responds to the `"message"` event by creating a new message and updating the socket's with the updated chat and a new empty message changeset for our form. *Note that although we specify the value of the `phx_submit` as an atom, `:message`, our live view process receives the message as a string, `"message".*`

 The live view then re-renders the relevant portions of our page, in this case the chat and messages display and the form for a new message.